-On the 5th of March, I wanted to get out of the fine city of Glasgow, and since I enjoy the coastline thats the direction I wanted to head towards.
+On the 5th of March, I wanted to get out of Glasgow, and since I enjoy the coastline thats the direction I wanted to head towards.
 As I grew up on the coastline back home in the states, I really miss not being able to see the beach from my house.
 On a random Friday, I took an hour long train ride down to Androssan Harbor, coupled with an hour long ferry ride, which reminded me of the ferries that frequent Long Island.

 The Isle is enormous – and boasts itself as a ‘miniature Scotland‘ – I can confirm.
 The snow was a recent touch, as some of the locals excitedly told me.